peterjost/studio-projects/docs/deathmountains/diary.md

 2017-08-01

 Finished the text, combined it with the graphs to an article (Illustrator work).
 Uploaded the .png-file to the personal website.

+2017-08-02

+Get Feedback from Sarah:

+sarahslo commented 18 hours ago
+Peter, so, I don't think the number of deaths is quite constant as you state.
+It looks like in 2011 there were over 100 deaths in in 2012 only about 60.
+That is a big difference.
+That is all your classmates and each of their significant others.

+What I do see here that the number of deaths is more a reflection of the number of people who do a certain sport than is is the chances that you are going to die doing that sport.
+You have not normalized these data.

+If I look at this it looks like climbing and canyoning are safe sports.
+But if you take the total number of climbers deaths each year and divide them by the total number of climbers what percentage do you get?
+If there are 1,000 hikers and 300 die, that is 30% of all hikers.
+But if there are 100 climbers and 50 die -- that's 50%.
+So a smaller number may die by climbing, but it's a riskier sport.

+The age group chart in your first draft is charted properly.
+We should not use fever lines for this, because that implies there is a connection between the datapoints that there is not.
+What is interesting there is you see 70 yr olds are more likely to die by hiking but people in their 20s die by climbing the most of all ages.
+I'd want to find out how many people of each age do each sport and how likely they are to die from it, and what are those relationships.

+This is an excellent dataset and a good start.
+You have, however, just scraped the surface.
+It's plotted very clearly and I like that you show us different things.
+But remember to look for what is really different in the dataset.

+Nice work.

+2017-08-03
+Uploaded final version.
+Second project done! :-)